lucianofedericopereira/articles/_js/email-obfuscation.md

 }
 ```

-In terms of design we will use https://simplecss.org a minimal CSS semantic framework.
+In terms of design we will use Simple CSS<a href="#footnote3"></a> a minimal CSS semantic framework.

 ## Final Code